Does technology count as an art form?

 How did you first discover art?

 It was an accident!
-I was actually planning on being a game developer (which I still kind of am).
+I was actually planning on being a game developer, which I still kind of am.

-As for the work that marked the turning point of my career: it was the Last Kopitiam piece that I made in 2010.
-It was published, put on Facebook, and suddenly went viral in 2012.
+As for the work that marked the turning point of my career, it would be the Last Kopitiam piece that I made in 2010.
+It was published, put on Facebook, and went viral in 2012.
 Maybe Facebook’s newsfeed algorithm changed and gave it a boost.
-After that, some galleries started contacting me to see more photos - little did they know that the Last Kopitiam was my only photo piece at that time.
+After that, some galleries started contacting me to see more photos.
+Little did they know that the Last Kopitiam was my only photo piece at the time.

-This is not the first time I’ve made VR for the elderly.
-We plan to build Singaporean environments that resonate with our local elderly, like a kampong or a void deck in Ang Mo Kio or the Old National Stadium or a favourite Kopitiam depending on our interactions with our first dementia patients.
-These environments will be stocked full of Singapore flavour and culture, and could be re-purposed to make Singaporean VR experiences that everyone can enjoy.
-We don’t see many 3D games and 3D environments set in Singapore, so we will build them ourselves and we are going to need all the help we can get!
+This is not the first time I have made virtual reality for the elderly.
+We plan to build Singaporean environments that resonate with our local elderly, like a kampong or a void deck in Ang Mo Kio or the Old National Stadium or a favourite Kopitiam, depending on our interactions with our first dementia patients.
+These environments will be stocked full of Singapore flavour and culture, and they could be repurposed to make Singaporean virtual reality experiences that everyone can enjoy.
+We do not see many 3D games and 3D environments set in Singapore.
+We will build them ourselves and we are going to need all the help we can get!